 We have curated a list of 40 locations in and around the Pikes Peak Region where RMFI has worked and invite you to go explore them!
-The more locations you visit, the more opportunities you'll have to win rad prize packages from Mountain Chalet, including items like wool socks, headlamps, hiking boots, trekking poles, sleeping bags, tents, and more!
+The more locations you visit, the more rad prize packages you'll have an opportunity to win from Mountain Chalet, including items like wool socks, headlamps, hiking boots, trekking poles, sleeping bags, tents, and more!

 To participate in our contest, you must travel to the GPS location provided and take a selfie, or have a family member or friend snap a photo, of you holding your 40th Anniversary edition bandana!
 You'll then email your photo to our team at [email protected] to be counted.
 Depending on the number of locations to explore, you will be entered for a different prize package level!
 The various prize packages are listed below.

 All locations are in the map below!
 Don't forget to click on the guidebook link and download it on your phone (or print out pages) so you're ready for your excursions!